🔼The name Jezebel: Summary

 The first part of the name Jezebel seems related to any of the words אי ('i):

-The second part of the name Jezebel (and Baalazebel) comes from the root זבל (zabal), meaning to exalt or honor:
+The second part of the name Jezebel (and Baalazebel) comes from the root זבל (zabal), meaning to dwell with in honor:

 The name Jezebel may be interpreted as a combination of any of the above, but most scholars and commentators see אי as the particle of negation, and זבל either indicative of glory, or else living together with a spouse, which is a rather askew.